DSACMS/npd/CONTRIBUTING.md

 will be built when running `docker compose build` or when running `docker compose up` for the first time in the `backend/` or `frontend/` directories, respectively.

+The `backend/` directory additionally includes support for `make` commands to help with development.
+You can run `make help` from inside that folder to get more information.

 If you prefer to run on host (aka, not inside docker containers), you will have to follow the instructions provided by your language tooling for installing